 Programming

 Most of you will agree that HashMap is a most favorite topic for discussion in interviews nowadays.
 Now, I am continuing this discussion with you all.
 I am assuming that if you are interested in the internal working of HashMap, you already know the basics of HashMap, so I’m skipping that part.
 But if you are new to the concept, follow official java docs.
-Single Statement Answer If anybody asks me to describe “How HashMap works?
+Single Statement Answer If anybody asks me to describe “How HashMap works?”, I simply answer: “On the principle of Hashing”.
+As simple as it is.
+Now before answering it, one must be very sure to know at least the basics of Hashing.
+Right?

 Many times while using WordPress, if we try to use “$” to access jQuery, we get an error the “$ is not defined”.
 This happens because the jQuery library which is included in WordPress loads in “no conflict” mode.
 In the no conflict mode jQuery returns the control of “$”, and it is no longer accessible as a function, variable, or alias for jQuery.
 WordPress does this in order to prevent compatibility problems with other JavaScript libraries that can be loaded.